Who will pay for the additional costs incurred by the counties to implement Raise the Age?

 Will existing jails be permitted to house AOs?

 Counties will not be permitted to house AOs in existing jails that continue to serve individuals charged or sentenced as adults even if there is sight and sound separation between the populations.
-However, a county could choose to convert an existing jail to operate solely as a specialized secure juvenile detention facility.

 How will foster care agencies be impacted by Raise the Age?
 Will there be more youth with criminal histories placed in the agencies?
 How many more?